AutoGen logoAutoGen

 Can I use AutoGen and LangChain together?

 Yes, many users combine AutoGen and LangChain in their workflow.
-AutoGen excels at multi-agent conversations and collaboration, while LangChain shines with chain composition.
+AutoGen excels at multi-agent conversations and collaboration, while LangChain shines with chains: composable sequences for llm calls.
 Using both allows you to leverage the strengths of each tool, though this means managing two subscriptions — though free tiers can help manage costs.

 What's the main difference between AutoGen and LangChain?

-While both are coding & development tools, AutoGen emphasizes multi-agent conversations and collaboration, whereas LangChain is known for chain composition.
+While both are coding & development tools, AutoGen emphasizes multi-agent conversations and collaboration, whereas LangChain is known for chains: composable sequences for llm calls.
 The best choice depends on your specific workflow and feature priorities.

 Learn More